openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/Reference.rst

 about themselves.
 Demographic distributions are computed every day to reflect changes in course enrollment.

-Currently, students make selections from dropdown lists on the edx.org and edge.edx.org registration pages to provide demographic data.
+Currently, students make selections from drop-down lists on the edx.org and edge.edx.org registration pages to provide demographic data.

 * Students cannot change the selections that they make after registration is